Tap-Payments/gosell-js-client/README.md

 ### Google Pay™ Integration

-#### Allow Google Pay™ to be in the checkout SDK
+#### Google Pay™ Enablement

-- Ask `Tap Payments Team` to enable Google Pay™ in your account.
+- Reach to your Account success manager to enable Google Pay™ in your account.
 - make sure that you added our library to your project by following the steps:

   - install our library using npm or yarn by running the following command: